Champions League, Brazil tour, cup final goal, iconic strip debut - Hibs' most notable one-appearance players

-The most notable one-game Hibs players - Champions League, Brazil tour, cup final goal, iconic strip debut
+The most notable one-game Hibs players - European bow, Brazil tour, cup final goal, iconic strip debut

 Sometimes, they take on the mantle of a footballing equivalent of the Western film cowboy hero who mysteriously shows up in the dusty desert town, deals with the bad guys, and rides off into the sunset.
 But usually it’s a case of they came, they play once, they leave and in most cases, are never seen again.